RobTillaart/I2C_LCD/README.md

 Timing in the 0.1.1 version is roughly 10% slower than 0.1.0, however the 0.1.1 is more robust as far as tested.

+Performance is also a matter of developing an optimal algorithm.
+This is often a trade between code size, memory used and speed.
+See **I2C_LCD_demo_spectrum_row.ino** for an example.

 #### Related